yubik-studio/yubik-studio.github.io/README.md

 ### Andrew Milne
 Welcome to yubik.com, the home website for  **Andrew Milne.**

-Discovery through creation is a concept  I apply to everything around me.
+Discovery through creation is a universal concept.
 Even to share a thought is to create an impression in someone’s mind.

 I believe that our knowledge of Nature is best developed by creating things, including algorithms that express our knowledge in an abstract way.

 My hope is that you came here as a step towards us working together.
-To help you decide, there's a resume further down the page, and examples of my work at the links below:
+To offer some ideas, there's a resume further down the page, and examples of my work at the links below:

   - **[Andrew Milne on Google Scholar](https://scholar.google.com/citations?hl=en&user=MUcNd5cAAAAJ)** (all of my patents and publications are listed here)
   - **[Andrew Milne on ResearchGate](https://www.researchgate.net/profile/Andrew-Milne-4)** (downloadable papers and tutorials)
   - **[Andrew Milne on LinkedIn](https://www.linkedin.com/in/yubik/)** (my work profile)
-  - **[Andrew Milne on Substack](https://substack.com/@friendofmerlin)** (links to all my Substack publications, including the [yubik.com strategic engineering newsletter](https://yubik.substack.com) and The New Sun Tzu Reading Project from  [Drawing Legs on a Snake](https://drawinglegsonasnake.substack.com).
+  - **[Andrew Milne on Substack](https://substack.com/@friendofmerlin)** (links to all my Substack publications, including the **[yubik.com strategic engineering newsletter](https://yubik.substack.com)** and **The New Sun Tzu Reading Project from  [Drawing Legs on a Snake](https://drawinglegsonasnake.substack.com).**

 ### I can help you on a wide range of projects.

-Think of me for analysis, requirements, architecture, use cases and other early-stage work, where business experience and **clear writing** will save you big money down the road.
+Beyond research and development, Think of me for analysis, requirements, architecture, use cases and other early-stage work, where business experience and **clear writing** will save you big money down the road.
 I can also help you with teaching and tutoring in math, physics, and computer science (at all levels), or with anything more specialized that you see on my resume below.

 I am available on contract at market rates.
 You won't have to pay a Director of Engineering rate for short term help with SR&ED tax credits, Mitacs documentation, NSERC grant applications, USPTO patent applications, preparation of technical papers for publication (Latex, Word, etc.) or similar work.